-Can my husband/partner or other family member also be treated by Tanya?
+Can my partner or other family member also be treated by Tanya?
 Yes.
 I am happy to treat your family members and friends and appreciate your referrals.
 I do specialize in women’s health and pregnancy, but my practice is not exclusive to pregnant women. *my practice is currently closed to new patients*

 What is a Registered Massage Therapist (RMT)?

 In Ontario, RMT’s have completed a minimum 2200 hour training program, and then completed provincial competency exams (written and practical) to become registered with the College of Massage Therapists of Ontario.
 We are responsible for keeping medical files, continuing our education, hold liability (mal-practice) insurance, and abide by very specific standards of practice to be RMT’s.

 Do you sell gift certificates for massage therapy?
 YES.
 You may purchase 1 hour or 1.5 hour gift certificates for my services.

 Is massage therapy covered by my health benefits plan?
 It depends on your benefits plan, but most do cover at least some of the fee for a massage therapy treatment with an RMT.
-I am not, however, able to directly bill the insurance company, so you pay me for the appointment (cash or cheque payment accepted) and I provide you with a detailed receipt with all of the necessary information for you to make your claim.
+I am not, however, able to directly bill the insurance company, so you pay me for the appointment (Etransfer preferred, cash/cheque also accepted) and I provide you with a detailed receipt with all of the necessary information for you to make your claim (emailed PDF file).